srazash/dsazig/Notes.md

 The depth-first search is almost identical to the DFS we performed on the maze solver, in fact, the problem is almost ideantical!

+### Graph search running times

+The running time of performing a search using either DFS or BFS is O(V+E), as in a worst case scenario we would need to check every edge and vertex before finding the node we were looking for.

+## Dijkstra's Shortest Path

+Dijkstra's Shortest Path (DSP) calculates all possible paths between all nodes in a graph and will return the shortest for any path we are looking for.

 ## Maps & LRU